mariia55/emergent-abstractions_biased/cluster.md

 ```

 ### Transfer a folder from the cluster to your local machine

 ```bash
 scp -r <username>@hpc3.rz.uos.de:/home/student/r/<username>/some_path/some_folder <local_target_folder>
 ```

-example (copy to current folder on local machine):
+Example (copy to current folder on local machine):

+Navigate to the folder in your local machine you wish to store the file in.
+Right click and open a terminal within that folder.
 ```bash
 scp -r user123@hpc3.rz.uos.de:/home/student/r/123/some_path/some_folder .
 ```